fxpar/markdown-to-bootstrap/README.md

 ## Attributes

-Bootstrap customization rely on classes.
+Bootstrap customization relies mainly on css classes added to html.

 **Attributes MUST be passed from markdown to the component** through a common syntax.